-Article 11 Creating the customer profile
+Article 12 Creating the customer profile

 - 1. Financial institutions shall collect information on ongoing bases related to the intended purpose and intended nature of the business relationship.
 Documents, data or information collected under the customer due diligence research process shall be kept up to date and relevant by undertaking periodical reviews of the existing data, including transaction records. - 2.
 Financial institutions shall create and maintain a customer profile for each customer, with sufficient details to enable bank or the financial institution to monitor customer transactions, to apply customer due diligence when necessary and detect suspicious transactions/acts as required in Chapter III of the Law on PML/CFT and this Regulation.
-Data and information included in the profile shall be in compliance with the risk level expected to be posed by the customer. - 3.
-Customer profile shall include relevant information for normal and reasonable actions for different types of customers taking into account the nature of customer business, as well as full understanding of customers transactions (including source and legitimacy of funds, as necessary) and overall relationships with bank or financial institution.
+Data and information included in the profile shall be in compliance with the risk level expected to be posed by the customer.

+3. Customer profile shall include relevant information for normal and reasonable actions for different types of customers taking into account the nature of customer business, as well as full understanding of customers transactions (including source and legitimacy of funds, as necessary) and overall relationships with bank or financial institution.

-Article 12 Monitoring of business relationships and transactions
+Article 13 Monitoring of business relationships and transactions

-- 1. Financial institutions shall conduct ongoing due diligence on business relationships and scrutinize transactions undertaken throughout the course of that relationship to ensure that the transactions undertaken are consistent with the institution's knowledge of the customer, their business and risk profile.
+- 1. Financial institutions shall conduct ongoing due diligence on business relationships and scrutinize transactions undertaken throughout the course of that relationship to ensure that the transactions undertaken are consistent with the institution's knowledge of the customer, their business and risk profile, and undertake review or updating of existing data in order to ensure that customer data is kept up-to-date and relevant.
 To this end, in addition to the requirements set forth in Article 19 of the Law on PML/CFT, in circumstances when financial institutions deem necessary, information should be sought to confirm the source of funds.
-Financial institutions shall have systems in place to detect large or complex transactions undertaken (completed) outside the expected norms for that type of customer. - 2.
-Financial institutions shall apply intensified monitoring for higher risk customer.
-Every financial institution shall determine key indicators for such accounts taking into account the customer background, country of origin and source of funds, type of transactions involved and other risk factors as determined in Law on PML/CFT and this Regulation. - 3.
+Financial institutions shall have systems in place to detect large or complex transactions undertaken (completed) outside the expected norms (knowledge) for that type of customer. - 2.
+Financial institutions shall ensure that the scope and frequency of implementation of measures from paragraph 1 of this Article are consistent with due diligence and risk assessment and that they are adapted to the risk of money laundering and financing of terrorism to which the financial institution is exposed during the performance of a specific business activity or transaction, i.e. within the framework of the business relationship with the customer. - 3.
+Financial institutions shall apply (intensified) frequent monitoring for higher risk customers.
+Every financial institution shall determine key indicators for such accounts taking into account the customer background, country of origin and source of funds, type of transactions involved and other risk factors as determined in Law on PML/CFT and this Regulation. - 4.
 Structuring of the ongoing process of monitoring accounts, transactions and identification of customers and information on their profile will be presented according to the table below.

-Risk category Monitoring minimum frequency

-3. High Transactions: Daily

-Account: Monthly

-Customer information: Annual

-2. Medium Transactions: Weekly

-Account: Semi-annual

-Customer information: Triennial

-1. Low Transactions: Monthly

-Account: Annual

-Customer information: Quinquennial

-4. Frequency of monitoring according to table in paragraph 3 of this Article shall not apply when there are suspicions for money laundering or terrorist financing or when the bank or financial institution identifies major changes in transactions based on the risk profile of the customer.
+Risk category Monitoring minimum frequency 3.
+High Transactions: Daily Account: Monthly Customer Information: Annual 2.
+Medium Transactions: Weekly Account: Semi-annual Customer Information: Triennial 1.
+Low Transactions: Monthly Account: Annual Customer information: Quinquennial there are suspicions for money laundering or terrorist financing or when the bank or financial institution identifies major changes in transactions based on the risk profile of the customer.